haydenbeames/RISCV-SuperScalar--BLAZE-CORE/README.md

 ## AR STAGE (Allocate/Rename)

--rd will first update the FRAT
+- rd will first update the FRAT
 - false dependencies between renamed instructions heading to RS will be corrected
 - false dependencies due to retiring instructions updating the RAT after read from renaming will also be corrected
 - instruction will be assigned to an open Reservation Station Entry